Cat intelligence: Cognitive abilities

 In wild cats, such as lions, selective pressures have demonstrated that these animals exhibit extensive long-term memory in relation to problem-solving for at least seven months after solution.
 However, relationships with humans, individual differences in intelligence, and age may all affect memory.
 Cats possess impressive long-term memory capabilities, retaining recollections of events and locations for a decade or longer.
 These memories are often intertwined with emotions, allowing cats to recall both positive and negative experiences associated with specific places.
 This ability to adapt their memories of past environments throughout their life enables cats to easily adjust to their current surroundings.

 The period during which the cat is a kitten is the time when the cat learns and memorizes survival skills, which are acquired through observation of their mothers and playing with other cats.
 Playing, in fact, constitutes more than fun for a kitten, for it is essential for ranking social order, building hunting skills, and for generally exercising for the adult roles.

-The older the cat, the more these changes can affect its memory.
 There have been no studies done on the memories of aging cats, but there is some speculation that, just like people, short-term memory is more affected by aging.
 In one test of where to find food, cats' short-term memory lasted about 16 hours.